-Cumin is a spice that is heavily used in Mexican cooking as well as in Indian, African and Malaysian dishes.
+Cumin is a spice that is heavily used in Mexican cooking as well as in Indian, African, and Malaysian dishes.
 It provides an earthy flavor with nut and citrus notes that is described by some as being slightly bitter.
 It is one of the most important ingredients in curry powder and it is also used in almost all chili recipes.
-You can buy cumin seeds in whole form or ground.
 Cumin’s strong, distinctive flavor comes from the oil it contains.
 If your recipe calls for it and you do not have any available, you will need to find a substitute that is just as flavorful.
-Consider the following options:
+Consider the following options.

 Your best bet: Caraway seeds